EDCD/EDDN/docs/Running-this-software.md

   Internet -> existing server -> VM -> nginx -> EDDN scripts

-If using Apache on a Debian server then you need some ProxyPass directives:
+If using Apache on a Debian server then you need some ProxyPass directives.
+These assume you using an empty CERT_FILE and KEY_FILE in the override config.json.
+See `contrib/apache-eddn.conf` for how to use TLS instead:

         <IfModule mod_proxy.c>
                 ProxyPreserveHost On